THE WW2 MEMORIAL AT CHRIST CHURCH, EPSOM COMMON

 Quite different from that WW1 memorial (where the names are carved into the reredos's wooden panels), the WW2 memorial is a 50cm x 2.4m bronze cast with lettering in raised Roman capitals.
 The inspiration for this approach came from a Christ Church member who had seen such a bronze tablet in a Bristol Church, probably the one pictured below.

 The idea commended itself to the Church Council and was formally endorsed at the Annual Church Meeting in February 1948.
 It was originally thought that there were 24 names needing to be remembered, but the final count was 58 - one more than on Christ Church's WW1 memorial.
 There was a strong feeling within the Church Council that, unlike the WW1 memorial (which listed just Christian name and surname), this one should record rank and service.
-This resulted in too much material for a single plaque, and the Church Council accepted the recommendation of the commissioned architect/designer (local resident Cecil Grellier MC ARIBA) for the resulting memorial which, while still a single cast, is divided into five sections.
+This resulted in too much material for a single plaque, and the Church Council accepted the recommendation of the commissioned architect/designer for the resulting memorial which, while still a single cast, is divided into five sections.
+(The architect/designer was local resident Cecil Grellier MC ARIBA - whose oldest brother, 2nd Lt Gordon Grellier

 The central section contains the words: